 - Rinse compositing jug (or carboy) 3 times before sampling.
-Increase surface water flushing to 6 rinses if the compositing jug previously contained water that was contaminated with sediment or water deemed to have much higher nutrient levels. - Ensure the collection bottle on the telescoping sampling pole is securely attached - Extend the telescoping rod to the length necessary to reach sampling location. - Dip the rod into the water and rinse the bottle three times. - Invert the bottle and fill from just below the water surface. - Fill the carboy sufficiently to ensure adequate water for all analyses. - Always ensure composite water is well mixed prior to dispensing it to any other containers. - Once water is collected in compositing jug, conduct secchi tube reading.
+Increase surface water flushing to 6 rinses if the compositing jug previously contained water that was contaminated with sediment or water deemed to have much higher nutrient levels. - Ensure the collection bottle on the telescoping sampling pole is securely attached - Extend the telescoping rod to the length necessary to reach sampling location. - Dip the rod into the water and rinse the bottle three times. - Invert the bottle and fill from just below the water surface. - Fill the carboy sufficiently to ensure adequate water for all analyses. - Always ensure composite water is well mixed prior to dispensing it to any other containers. - Once water is collected in compositing jug, conduct Secchi tube reading.
 Next, dispense into clean "cubitainer" or similar container. - Keep cubitainer cold and dark until processing in the home lab, campsite, or motel later in the day. - Rinse bottles and caps for chlorophyll-a, nutrients, etc. with sample water prior to filling. - Fill nutrient bottle to the bottom of the neck of the bottle this will prevent the bottle from breaking when the water expands as it freezes. - Store water samples in cooler with ice until return to home base for further processing.

-5.2 Quality Assurance of Field Duplicates
+5.2 Quality Assurance of Field and Lab Duplicates

 Collect field duplicates approximately every 10 samples.
 The duplicate should be collected in the same spot as the primary sample.
 Label the duplicate analysis bottles with the code appropriate for the duplicate.
 Indicate on the data field form which site and zone contain the duplicate.
 Treat the duplicate as a regular sample for all phases of collection, processing, and analysis.
+Also perform a laboratory duplicate every 10 samples by analyzing the same sample twice for all analyses performed (e.g., chl-a, Total and dissolved nutrients, alkalinity, turbidity, and color and chloride).